yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: Tofacitinib is a yellow foam.
-As the drug Xeljanz, it is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response or intolerance to methotrexate.
-It may be used as monotherapy or in combination with methotrexate or other nonbiologic disease-modifying antirheumatic drugs (DMARDs).
-HUMAN EXPOSURE AND TOXICITY: According to epidemiological studies, the overall risk of infection (including serious infection) and mortality rates in RA patients treated with tofacitinib appear to be similar to those observed in RA patients treated with biologic agents.
-The rates of serious infection were stable over time.
-Within the global tofacitinib RA development program, tuberculosis was the most common opportunistic infection reported but was rare in regions of low and medium TB incidence.
-In a genotoxicity study, increases in chromosomal abnormalities were observed in a human lymphocyte in vitro cytogenetic assay, at high cytotoxic concentrations with metabolic activation, but no effects were observed without metabolic activation.
-ANIMAL STUDIES: In cynomolgus monkeys, emesis and decreased activity were observed as a result of acute exposure.
-Xeljanz caused death in rats at single oral doses of >/= 500 mg/kg.
-Immune and hematopoietic organ systems were identified as main targets in repeat-dose toxicity studies on animals.
-In a peri/postnatal development study in rats, Xeljanz decreased the number of delivered and live born pups, and reduced pup survival at oral doses of 50 mg/kg/day.
-Xeljanz was teratogenic (external, visceral and skeletal abnormalities) in rabbits and rats at oral doses of 30 and 100 mg/kg/day, respectively.
+Identification and Use: Tofacitinib is a yellow foaming agent.
+Like the drug Xeljanz, it is indicated for the treatment of adult patients with moderate to severe active rheumatoid arthritis (RA) who have an inadequate response to or are intolerant of methotrexate.
+It can be used as monotherapy or in combination with methotrexate or other non-biologic disease-modifying antirheumatic drugs (DMARDs).
+Human Exposure and Toxicity: Based on epidemiological studies, the overall risk of infection (including serious infections) and mortality in RA patients treated with tofacitinib appears to be similar to those in RA patients treated with biologics.
+The incidence of serious infections has remained stable over time.
+Tuberculosis is the most frequently reported opportunistic infection in the global tofacitinib RA development program, but it is rare in areas with low to moderate TB incidence.
+In a genotoxicity study, an in vitro human lymphocyte cytogenetics assay observed an increase in chromosomal abnormalities at metabolically activated, high-cytotoxic concentrations; no effect was observed without metabolic activation.
+Animal studies: In cynomolgus monkeys, acute exposure led to vomiting and reduced activity.
+A single oral dose of tofacitinib ≥500 mg/kg caused death in rats.
+In repeated-dose toxicity studies in animals, the immune and hematopoietic systems were identified as major target organs.
+In perinatal/postnatal development studies in rats, an oral dose of 50 mg/kg/day of tofacitinib reduced the number of litters and live births, and decreased pup survival.
+Oral doses of tofacitinib at 30 mg/kg/day and 100 mg/kg/day, respectively, caused teratogenicity (external, visceral, and skeletal malformations) in rabbits and rats.
 Xeljanz was not mutagenic in the bacterial reverse mutation assay.
-Xeljanz was not mutagenic in mammalian cells (in vitro CHO/HGPRT assay) and did not induce primary DNA damage in an in vivo/in vitro rat hepatocyte unscheduled DNA synthesis assay.
-Xeljanz was also negative in the in vivo rat micronucleus test.
-In a 2-year rat carcinogenicity study, Xeljanz induced benign Leydig cell tumors and malignant hibernomas at oral doses of >/= 30 mg/kg/day and benign thymomas at 100/75 mg/kg/day.
-In a 39-week repeat-dose toxicity study in adult monkeys, lymphomas were observed at the high dose of 5 mg/kg twice daily, but not at the lower dose of 1 mg/kg twice daily (approximately equivalent to human exposure).
+Xeljanz was also not mutagenic in mammalian cells (in vitro CHO/HGPRT assay) and did not induce primary DNA damage in the in vivo/in vitro rat hepatocyte unprogrammed DNA synthesis assay.
+Xeljanz was also negative in the in vivo rat micronucleus assay.
+In a 2-year rat carcinogenicity study, oral doses of Xeljanz ≥ 30 mg/kg/day induced benign Leydig cell tumors and malignant hibernation tumors, while doses of 100/75 mg/kg/day induced benign thymomas.
+In a 39-week repeated-dose toxicity study in adult monkeys, lymphomas were observed in the high-dose group (5 mg/kg twice daily), while no lymphomas were observed in the low-dose group (1 mg/kg twice daily, approximately equivalent to human exposure).
+Drug Interactions: In healthy individuals, the CYP3A inducer rifampin (600 mg once daily for 7 days) reduced the peak plasma concentration and AUC of tofacitinib (30 mg once daily) by 74% and 84%, respectively.
+Concomitant use of rifampin may reduce the efficacy of tofacitinib.

 References